vladimir-dejanovic/graphql-to-rescue/README.md

-# What limitations and problems of REST API can be solved by GraphQLQueryResolver
+# GraphQL to rescue

-this is code example for my talk *What limitations and problems of REST API can be solved by GraphQLQueryResolver*
+this is code example for my talk *What limitations and problems of REST API can be solved by GraphQL*

 ## Issue 1 - No spec &  documentation not up to date